LittleBrainLab/microbrain/README.md

-# MicroBrain
+# microbrain
-MicroBrain is a fully automated diffusion MRI analysis pipeline for measurement of grey matter microstructure.
+microbrain is a fully automated diffusion MRI analysis pipeline for measurement of grey matter microstructure.
 Note this pipeline requires the installation of multiple neuroimaging/python analysis software packages (see setup_instructions.txt).
 Importantly this is a VERY BETA Version use with extreme caution.
-For trouble shooting help contact Graham Little (gtlittle@ualberta.ca)
+For trouble shooting help contact Graham Little (graham.little.phd@gmail.com)

-Subcortical/Cortical segmentation methods (Little 2021 ISMRM, Little 2021 NeuroImage) will be added soon.
+Subcortical/Cortical segmentation methods (Little 2023 Bioarxiv, Little 2021 NeuroImage) will be added soon.